PeteGillin/pete-docs/notes/norton.md

 ## So, _are_ Newtonian mechanics deterministic if we _don't_ require continuity?

-I have argued that restricting, for practical purposes, it is fine to restrict ourselves to continuous cases, where determinism and causality are secure.
-That doesn't stop us whether Newton is deterministic and causaul if we drop that restriction.
+I have argued that restricting, for practical purposes, it is fine to restrict ourselves to continuous cases, where determinism is secure.
+That doesn't stop us whether Newton is deterministic if we drop that restriction.
 Norton argues that the answer is 'no'.
 Some commentators argue, with varying degrees of success, that the answer is 'yes'.
-Some commentators even seem to argue that the very ideas of non-determinism and non-causality are unphysical, and thus that we can _a priori_ discard such solutions.
+Some commentators even seem to argue that the very idea of non-determinism is unphysical, and thus that we can _a priori_ discard such solutions.
 Malament argues that the answer is 'it depends', and I am inclined to agree.
 The rest of this note will unpack this further.

 (Another option is to reject the question as meaningless.
 In the case of the cone, where we cannot even confidently say what forces apply to the particle on the apex, there is some force to this argument.
 In the case of the dome, we have forces, and equations we can solve, and it seems that the question of determinism is a reasonable one, if only on the level of a thought experiment.)